tswow/tswow-wiki-0.13/_documentation/compiling.md

 3. In the `source` directory, run the command `npm i`

-4. In the `source` directory, run the command `npm run build`.
+4. In the `source` directory, run the command `npm run build-interactive` (to build everything without an interactive prompt, use `npm run build`).

-    - This will start automatic installation of some additional dependencies.

-    - It's not recommended to try and override this, we do it automatically because the versions matter a lot.

 5. Install dependencies (TSWoW expects these to be in the `build` directory, so you need most even if you normally compile TrinityCore